arjkb/personal-story/unm-guide/index.md

 Your academic experience here would depend on your area of study.
 I'm a CS guy, and I can only say things from a CS student's perspective.

 UNM has an [online catalog](http://catalog.unm.edu/catalogs/2017-2018/) of all its courses that displays the course number, name, description, number of credits, and pre-requisites if any.
-You might want to check it out.
-(Google "unm catalog" or something).
+Check it out (Google "unm catalog" or something).

-Once all your paperwork is done and you're actually admitted into UNM, that's when should register for the classes.
-You can do it online through a mechanism similar to [AUMS](https://www.amrita.edu/aums).
-There are limited seats for all courses, and the seats do fill up quickly.
-Ensure that you do not delay the registration if you wish to get into your preferred courses.
+Once all your paperwork is done and you're actually admitted into UNM, that's when you should register for classes.
+You do it online through a mechanism similar to [AUMS](https://www.amrita.edu/aums).
+Seats are limited for all courses, and the seats fill up quickly.
+Do not delay the registration if you wish to get into your preferred courses.
 Keep in mind that certain category of students get the opportunity to register earlier than certain other categories of students.
-For instance, grad student can register earlier than undergrads.
+For instance, grad students can register earlier than undergrads.

-A course here has typically 3 credits.
+A course here typically has 3 credits.
 U.S. government rules (not UNM rules) stipulate the minimum number of credits international students must register for each semester.
 The last time I checked (please re-check!), it was:

 1. 12 credits for international undergrad exchange students.
 2. 9 credits for international grad students.
 3. 6 credits for international grad students who are a TA or an RA.

-"Grad" means the same thing as "postgraduate" in India.
+"Grad" is the same thing as "postgraduate" in India.

 Be forewarned: those 9 credits require a lot more work than 30 credits per sem' in Amrita!

-You'll have to do a bit of homework first before registering, though.
+You have to do a bit of homework before you register.
 Timings for certain classes clash with each other.
-You've to choose the classes such that none of them clash with each other.
+You've to choose the classes such that none of them are at the same time.

 After the classes start, if a subject is too tough for you to handle, you can drop that subject and register for another one.
 (You can do this within the first couple of weeks after the start of classes.
 You'll have to check on that).